jentron/Blender-PT2/README.md

 mklink /D %APPDATA%"\Blender Foundation\Blender\2.93\scripts\addons\PT2" %USERPROFILE%"\Documents\source\Blender-PT2\"
 ```
 This allows me to keep my git repository in my normal source code folder and still have the addon installed.

+# PCI2 Scripts
+Here are some useful scripts for working with the character importer.
+They are experimental.
+scripts/PrepareCharacter.py -- remove the extra mesh PCI2 creates, adds weld and armature modifiers to the remaining mesh
+scripts/renameBones.py -- rename bones and vertex groups from Poser convention 'lBone' to Blender convention 'bone.L'

+scripts/Setup SSS and Texture.py -- for each material in the active object, set subsurface scattering to default values
+scripts/ApplyPMD.py -- attempt to read and insert PMD morphs as shapekeys.